Playsoft/playdroid/README.md

 Playdroid
 =========
-Welcome to the Playdroid GitHub home.
+Welcome to the Playdroid GitHub homepage.

 Project Page